brigadecore/brigade/docs/intro/tutorial01.md

 If you see "command not found", see [how to install pip][install-pip] for advice on how to install pip.

-If you're having trouble going through this tutorial, please post an issue to [deis/acid][github] to chat with other Acid users who might be able to help.
+If you're having trouble going through this tutorial, please post an issue to [deis/brigade][github] to chat with other Brigade users who might be able to help.

 ## Creating your first application